clbaechtold/ds5k_homework/final_project/proposal.md

 while still maintaing some flexibility in interpreting new or 'first-seen' brewers.
 This should contribute meaningfully to the model's robustness in predicting the quality of future beers.

+I also plan to include both the beer's style AND its parent style as input features.
+The reason for this is that I hypothesize certain "parent" styles are more popular and thus likely have higher ratings.
+However, within these groups, the specific style may also impact a beer's rating.
+I would like to be able to include both of these as potential features to consider for an individual beer.
+One way to possibly implement this would be to use the beer metrics and styles to cluster the beers and potentially expose similarities between beer families.
+This cluster-label could then be used as an input feature to a separate model that predicts the actual beer rating.